ROBERT

 RIXER

 Real estate entrepreneur, consultant and author based in Miami, Florida.
-Expert in multifamily and commercial real estate investments.
+Specialist in multifamily and commercial real estate investments.

 By The Numbers